joelkeo/ERG/README.md

 ## MIDI Pipeline
 - Found in `Synth.h/.cpp`
-- Works on a per audio buffer basis
+- Works on a per-audio-buffer basis
 - Multiple stages required since the user can generate various phase signals, and can create arbitrary arp patterns
 1. Registers new MIDI messages recieved form host (in `MidiScheduler.h/.cpp`), and handles events (such as when a point in time is found with no active host notes)
 2. Computes the phase signal from the current buffer (in `PhaseSignal.h/.cpp`), but real logic is held in (`VRPS.h/.cpp` and its inheriting classes)